lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Inspect the car & The car is equipped with 2 buttons, for performing actions and power on/off & - & - \\
+    \textbf{1} & Inspect the car & The car is equipped with 2 buttons, for performing actions and power on/off & The car is equipped with both buttons & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Nonfunctional Requirements - Usability 5}